-- a.
+- a .
 Documentation that the site is located in an area served by a site in which at least 50 percent of the enrolled students are certified eligible for free or reduced-price meals (if all snacks are claimed free). - b.
 Documentation of free and reduced-price eligibility for all children for whom free and reduced-price snacks are claimed (for all other sites).

 - c.
-Documentation of an individual child's attendance/meal participation on a daily basis. - 1.
-For school sites that must claim categorical counts (sites that are less than 50 percent free and reduced-price): - (a) The snack daily attendance form must show each child in attendance and whether a meal was served.
-It can be marked on this form if a child is in attendance and if they received a meal.
-An X will indicate a child was in attendance and a circle around the X indicates a reimbursable meal was served to the child.
-See form on page C-106. - (b) Each child in attendance who was served a meal must then be placed in the proper category.
-See form on page C-107 - 2.
+Documentation of an individual child's attendance/participation on a daily basis. - 1.
+For school sites that must claim categorical counts (sites that are less than 50 percent free and reduced-price): - (a) The snack attendance/meal count record must show each child in attendance and whether a meal was served.
+See form on page C-110 - (b) Each child in attendance who was served a meal must then be placed in the proper category.
+See form on page C-111 - 2.
 For school sites that are not required to claim categorical counts (sites that are more than 50 percent free and reduced-price): The record must indicate when a child in attendance received a meal. - d.
 Food production records indicating components and quantities of food prepared. - e.
-On-Site Reviews

-Review each ASSP two times a year; the first review shall be made during the first four weeks that the school is in operation each school year, except that an ASSP operating year-round shall be reviewed during the first four weeks of its initial year of operation, once more during its first year of operation, and twice each school year thereafter.
+On-Site Reviews: Review each ASSP two times a year; the first review shall be made during the first four weeks that the school is in operation each school year, except that an ASSP operating year-round shall be reviewed during the first four weeks of its initial year of operation, once more during its first year of operation, and twice each school year thereafter.
 (Reference 7 CFR §210.9[c][7]) This includes RCCI's that operate on a year round basis.
-See form on page C-111
+See form on page C-115